ChrisZ-IT/dhcpd_setup/vars/README.md

 Role Variables
 --------------

-to prevent possible DNS leaking, replace 1.1.1.1 in the set_dhcp_config.yml file to the IP of your VPN server.
+to prevent possable DNS leaking, replace 1.1.1.1 in the set_dhcp_config.yml file to the IP of your VPN server.

 Dependencies
 ------------